Mendeo/csv-to-js-parser/README.md

 ## Version 2.3.
 What's new?
-The new version added correct handling of double quotes (") according to [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180).
+In the new version, the correct handling of double quotes (") has been added in accordance with [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180).
-* Values in fields can now be surrounded by quotes, for example
+* Values in fields can now be enclosed by double quotes, for example
 "aaa","bbb"
-* Now you can use separator character or even line breaks inside quotes:
+* Now you can use separator character or even line breaks inside double quotes:
 "aaa,aa","bbb
 bb"
 * Also, the field can contain the symbol (") itself, but it must be escaped:
 "aaa""aa","bbb""aaa""bb"
-* Fields that are not surrounded by double quotes, but containing this characters will also be processed correctly:
+* Fields that are not enclosed by double quotes, but containing this characters will also be processed correctly:
 aa"aa,bb"aaa"bbb

 # Convert csv data to an array of JavaScript objects